In some circumstances, we may also collect and hold “sensitive information”. This includes information about:

 - other superannuation and insurance entities;

-- we may be unable to provide you with superannuation, insurance or other products, services, benefits or options (Rest Services) (or information about them) that you want or require;
+- we may be unable to provide you with Rest Services (or information about them) that you want or require;

 - we may be unable to tailor the content of our websites, emails and mobile device apps to your preferences or to give you more relevant content.

 7. Why do we collect and hold your personal information?

 We collect, hold, use and disclose your personal information for the following purposes, which we may carry out with the assistance of our third-party service providers:

 - confirming your identity and eligibility for Rest Services;